Randall County Court Records

 Online Search

-The Randall County Judicial Records portal is the primary electronic search tool.
-It allows searches across criminal records, civil/family/probate case records, court calendars, jail records, and law enforcement records.
-Users can search by party name, case number, case status, and date range.
+The Randall County Judicial Records portal is your primary electronic search tool.
+It lets you search criminal records, civil/family/probate case records, court calendars, jail records, and law enforcement records.
+You can search by party name, case number, case status, or date range.

 In-Person Research

-Visitors may go to either clerk’s office during business hours to request records or conduct research.
-The District Clerk’s office charges a $5.00 research fee for staff to look up cases.
-Record seekers should bring as much identifying information as possible, including case numbers when available.
+You can visit either clerk's office during regular business hours to request records or do research on-site.
+The District Clerk's office charges a $5.00 research fee when staff search cases without a cause number.
+Bring as much identifying information as you can — especially case numbers if you have them.

 Fees for Copies